 While working in the call center industry, I met a lot of amazing people who I still consider as close friends to this day.

 I met a lot of very hardworking and intelligent people who worked for their families and to achieve better lives and careers.
-Some sent siblings to college, even to law and medicine schools.
+Some sent siblings to college, even to law and medical schools.
 Some were finishing their degrees or were taking graduate school classes while working.
 I myself attended graduate school at the top Philippine university while working in a BPO.

 Because I started learning about investments while I was still in school, I started investing as soon as possible, even though I had very little money left after everything was factored in.